crcn/mesh.js/docs/guides/getting-started.md

 helloBus.execute(); // logs hello world!
 ```

-The response can also stream back chunks of data.
+The response can also stream chunks of data.
 For example:

 ```javascript
 var fs = require("fs");